akka/alpakka/docs/src/main/paradox/ibm-eventstore.md

 ## Usage

-To use the EventStore Sink and Flow you first need to configure the EventStore client and when done, terminate the connection.
+To use the EventStore sink and flow you first need to configure the EventStore client.
+When done inserting records into EventStore, you need to terminate the EventStore client using cleanUp.

 `ConfigurationReader.setConnectionEndpoints` - Is used to connect to the EventStore cluster